About BYBORRE:

 Established a data-driven roadmap that aligned the needs of clients & the business under one unified vision for 2024 and beyond, like the configurator tool launch in 2025.

-Building a future roadmap for creating a production-safe 3D knit type, translating client needs and knit specs into hard platform rules, showing possible steps to understand and design 3D structures on Create™, including warning users of production risks in real-time.
+Building a future roadmap for creating a production-safe 3D knit type, translating client needs and knit specs into hard platform rules, showing possible steps to understand and design 3D structures on Create™, including warning users of risks in real-time.

 Successful Market Expansion:

-Successfully tested the new workflow with interior designers like Daphna Laurens at Dutch Design Week 2024, a design which is now part of the collection, proving the platform could host diverse design aesthetics while maintaining BYBORRE's technical standards.
+Successfully tested the new workflow with interior designers like Daphna Laurens at Dutch Design Week 2024, with a design which is now part of the collection, proving the platform could host diverse design aesthetics while maintaining BYBORRE's technical standards.

 Preparing the launch of the Textile Room, positioning BYBORRE as a strategic partner for high-volume interior clients like The Social Hub.